Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 We can mark the property so that the generator generates either asynchronous variant of getter method, or asynchronous variant of setter method, or both.
 Annotations names are `org.freedesktop.DBus.Property.Get.Async`, or `org.freedesktop.DBus.Property.Set.Async`, respectively.
 Their values must be set to `client`.

-In addition, we can choose through annotations `org.freedesktop.DBus.Property.Get.Async.ClientImpl`, or `org.freedesktop.DBus.Property.Set.Async.ClientImpl`, respectively, whether a callback-based or future-based variant will be generated.
+In addition, we can choose through annotations `org.freedesktop.DBus.Property.Get.Async.ClientImpl`, or `org.freedesktop.DBus.Property.Set.Async.ClientImpl`, respectively, whether a callback-based, future-based, or awaitable variant will be generated.
+Supported values are `callback`, `future`, and `awaitable`.
 The concept is analogous to the one for asynchronous D-Bus methods described above in this document.

 The callback-based method will generate a pure virtual function `On<PropertyName>Property[Get|Set]Reply()`, which must be overridden by the derived class.